piyayut-ch/piyayut/README.md

 # piyayut
- My personal blog powered by quarto.
+My personal blog about data and coding powered by quarto.